 Cognitive Limitations

-Preparing ourselves to deal with the changes that come with age can help us enjoy longer lives in good health.
-If you have noticed that any of these issues are affecting you or someone you care for, please let us know so we can help you achieve and maintain great oral health.
-Don’t hesitate to ask questions about any of these issues or others that are on your mind at your next visit–we are here and eager to help.
+In conclusion, preparing for age-related changes can help us enjoy longer, healthier lives.
+If you notice any of these issues affecting you or someone you care for, please inform us.
+We’re here to help you maintain great oral health.
+Don’t hesitate to ask questions at your next visit – we’re eager to assist!